 Over yet another airtime hill and around a long turn, the train reaches the ride's midcourse-brake-run, perched high above the ground below.

 The attraction nearing its completion, the train spins through one final helix, placed near the Rivertown midway, directly next to The Crypt.
-This simple element is a tad unneccessary- it offers very few g's and only twirls the riders around in a circle.
-Its placement is also responsible for The Crypt's tiny entrance-area, resulting in crowded weekend days for those leaving and entering The Crypt.

 The ride comes to an end as the train makes one last dive downwards and splashes through a pool of clear water, tossing massive waves into the air.